 Not really.
 To both, actually.
-Inkers have had a real-life tool that made it easier to ink, it’s called a rigger-brush, which is a brush with a very long hairs.
-Due this length it sorta smooths out shakiness, and thus a favoured brush when inking at three in the morning.
+Inkers have had a real-life tool that made it easier to ink, it’s called a rigger-brush, which is a brush with very long hairs.
+Due to this length it sorta smooths out shakiness, and thus a favoured brush when inking at three in the morning.

 With some tablet brands, the position events being sent aren’t very precise, which is why we having basic smoothing to apply the tiniest bit of smoothing on tablet strokes.

 On the other hand, doing too much smoothing during the whole drawing can make your strokes very mechanical in the worst way.
-Having no jitter or tiny bumps removes a certain humanity from your drawings, and it can make it impossible to represent fabric properly.
+Having no jitter or tiny bumps removes certain humanity from your drawings, and it can make it impossible to represent fabric properly.